Testing Quantum Mechanics using Noisy Quantum Computers: Example: from MPS

-\mysec{Example: \EmQM from MPS} It is illuminating to consider the time evolution of matrix product states (MPS) \cite{MPS} with fixed bond dimension as an (incomplete) toy model of emergent quantum mechanics (EmQM) in one spatial dimension.
-We do not consider MPS to be a legitimate model of EmQM because it is currently not known how to generalize MPS algorithms to a three-dimensional local classical theory that could be compatible with previous experiments (see \appref{app:MPS}{D}); although there has been remarkable related algorithmic progress \cite{IsometricTN,2dDMRG,canonicalPEPS,ParallelDMRG}.
+It is illuminating to consider the time evolution of matrix product states (MPS) \cite{MPS} with fixed bond dimension as an (incomplete) toy model of emergent quantum mechanics (EmQM) in one spatial dimension.
+We do not consider MPS algorithms to be a legitimate model of EmQM because it is currently not known how to generalize MPS algorithms to a three-dimensional local classical model that could be compatible with previous experiments (see \appref{app:MPS}); although there has been remarkable related algorithmic progress \cite{IsometricTN,2dDMRG,canonicalPEPS,ParallelDMRG}.

 In \figref{fig:MPS}, we show a MPS simulation of our protocol with noisy gates (similar to \figref{fig:simulation}) for a chain of 24 qubits.
-(See \appref{app:MPS simulation}{B} for details.)
+(See \appref{app:MPS simulation} for details.)
 During the MPS simulation, bond dimensions are truncated to $\chi \leq 2^{10}$, which limits the amount of R\'enyi-0 entanglement entropy \cite{RenyiMPS} across any cut of the chain.
 The maximum entanglement is reached at the critical depth $d_*$, after which the fidelity decay is dominated by the truncation error \cite{StoudenmireLimits} of the MPS algorithm (instead of the gate infidelity) and the fidelity $F_d$ begins to decay at a faster exponential rate.
 This is precisely the EmQM signature depicted in \figref{fig:decay}.